ktaletsk/yason/README.rst

-CLI to schedule Jupyter Notebook execution with Papermill and Argo
+Python package and CLI to schedule Jupyter Notebook execution with Papermill on Argo cluster

 * Free software: MIT license